elastic/kibana/x-pack/legacy/plugins/ingest/docs/spec/asset_install_001.md

 - prevent issues of removing a co-dependent asset
 - ensure user edited assets are not overwritten
 - install the assets, including re-try logic where needed
-- Throw an error on asset install that is known to be out of order (e.g. dashboards before visualizations would throw)
+- Throw an error on asset install that is known to be out of order (e.g. Rollup jobs before templates are installed would throw)
 - When passed a newer version of an asset, correctly upgrade the previos asset

 The Ingest asset APIs will **NOT**:

 - self-trigger upgrade or install of any assets, assets must be passed to Ingest plugin by Fleet or solutions.
 - store a collection of assets installed or un-installed
+- Install Visualizations, Dashboards, Saved Searches or Index Patterns as these are not needed by solutions.